azzieg/mindstorms-inventor/README.md

 ### Interaction between the app and the hub

 When the Mindstorms Inventor app is used, it allows the user to create and upload programs, which are then executed on the hub.
-Even when code blocks are used, they are internally translated into Python which is then executed on the hub.
-The hub sends telemetry back to the app, so that execution can be monitored.
+Even when blocks are used, they are internally translated into Python which is then executed on the hub.
+While the app the the hub are connected, the hub sends telemetry back to the app, so that execution can be monitored.

 Some functionality requires a remote control (called *streaming*) mode instead, which allows the app to remotely control the hub.
-For example, when a keyboard or a game controller event is used, the app will not send the code which responds to the event to the hub, but will directly steer lights or motors.
+For example, when a keyboard or a game controller event is used, the app will not send the code which responds to the event to the hub, but will directly steer lights or motors using the cable or Bluetooth connection.
 In full streaming mode, all code will be running in the app and can be changed dynamically in the app while being executed.

 Some functionality is provided by the app.
 For example some sounds or music are played by the app itself.
 If the hub is connected to the app, Python code will invoke functionality in the app via